-GI Rescue Recipes for Kids: Pumpkin Chocolate-Chip Chia Muffins
+GI Rescue Recipes: Pumpkin Chocolate-Chip Chia Muffins

 Fall is pumpkin season and we are indulging in it all, from Pumpkin Spice Lattes to Pumpkin Carmel candles.
 YUM.
 One of the biggest challenges on the Low FODMAP diet is finding baked goods and easy-to-grab snacks that taste great and are kid-approved.
 “Always on the run” is part of our mom lifestyle and in order to adhere successfully to this limited diet, it’s important to stock items you can have at the ready or take to activities and in the car.
 These muffins are not only delicious, but they are also dairy-free, nut-free, gluten-free and low in sugar.
 More importantly, they are perfect for satisfying all your pumpkin cravings — whether you’re a kid or an adult.

 Pumpkin Chocolate-Chip Chia Muffins

 Preheat oven to 350 degrees.

 1 cup 100% pure pumpkin (canned)

 ½ cup pure maple syrup (O Organics is good choice, no additives)

 ¼ cup water

 2 cups gluten-free oat flour (Bob’s Red Mill is our go-to)

 1 tsp. pumpkin pie spice (or cinnamon works too)